 - A completed cover form must be attached to the proposal and budget documents.

-- Appendices can be included limited to five additional pages.
-Graphics, bibliographies, data tables, charts, and/or images should be included as appendices.
+- Appendices of up to five additional pages can be included.
+Graphics, bibliographies, data tables, charts, and images should be included as appendices.

 Submit the entire application as a single PDF file to ProvostFRF@newschool.edu with "Research Clusters: [Applicant Last Name]" in the subject line.

 Please direct inquiries about the Research Clusters program to ProvostFRF@newschool.edu.
-Or, you may contact Robert Gutierrez, director of research support, at 212.229.8947 x2768, or email@example.com.
+Or you can contact Robert Gutierrez, director of research support, at 212.229.8947 x2768 or firstname.lastname@example.org.